sonal-ki/sonal-ki/README.md

 Hey, I'm Sonal 👋🏽
-I'm a 22-year-old developer based in india, and I'm passionate about crafting digital experiences.
+I'm a 22-year-old developer based in india, and passionate about crafting digital experiences.

 ## 📦 Toolbox